openl2m/openl2m/docs/switches.rst

 * HPE HH3C-LswVLAN MIB
   Used for additional VLAN data in HPE Comware switches.

+* HH3C-IF-EXT MIB
+  Used for additional information about interfaces in HPE Comware switches (route mode, PoE capable).

 * HPE HH3C-Config-Man MIB
   Used to save running configuration on HPE Comware switches.